UoB-COMSM0110/2024-group-4/README.md

 ![](asset/PacmanClassDiagram.png)

 ## Heuristic Evaluation
+Project Title: Pacman
-1. Add more interface for the game to improve the HCI experience.
+1. Add more interface/UI for the game to improve the HCI experience.
 2. Add more instructions for the game to guide the players.
 3. Add more difficulties to the game to add different experience.